Get Legal Guidance On The Bankruptcy Process

 Are you having trouble paying your monthly bills?
 With today’s troubling economy, there are many Florida residents in the same boat.
 Filing for Chapter 13 bankruptcy may be a good way to save your home and keep it from going into foreclosure.

 When you need smart legal advice on filing Chapter 13 bankruptcy, who should you turn to?
-The law office of L. Bruce Swiren, P.A., offers more than 50 years of combined attorney experience helping people get a second chance.
+The law office of Swiren Law Firm, P.A., offers more than 50 years of combined attorney experience helping people get a second chance.

 Filing bankruptcy is confusing for people, and the confusion begins with the bankruptcy means test.
 Our attorneys explain how the means test works and how it affects your choice in filing for bankruptcy.
 We focus on providing informed, cost-effective counsel for people who are struggling financially, including Chapter 7 Bankruptcy.